boneill02/project0930/README.md

 # PROJECT 0930

-An emulator of custom hardware (inspired by DCPU-16)
+An emulator of a fantasy hardware ISA (inspired by DCPU-16).

 ## Overview